watery-desert/sliding_clipped_nav_bar/README.md

 [Toolbar icons animation by Cuberto](https://dribbble.com/shots/5605168-Toolbar-icons-animation)

 ### Disclaimer
 The bar height is taller than normal and might not be suitable for small devices.
 Also don't make the icon size too big or they will be clipped.

+**Suitable icon size**
+ - FontAwesomeIcons: 24
+ - MaterialIcons: 30

 ## API reference